-The Supervisor will set overall objectives within a broadly defined mission.
-The employee will independently plan, design and develop work to be accomplished.
-The incumbent is expected to take initiative, act independently, and manage his/her tasks with minimal supervision and completed work is reviewed from the overall standpoint in terms of feasibility, compatibility with other work or effectiveness in meeting requirements.
+The Supervisor will set overall objectives.
+The employee and the supervisor together will develop deadlines, projects, and work to be accomplished.
+The incumbent is expected to take initiative, act independently, and manage his/her tasks with minimal supervision.

 10. PHYSICAL DEMANDS